orb-lang/pylon/doc/md/sql.md

 # SQLite

-This needs to load first, so that we can add a ``package.loaders`` which draws from the module database.
+This needs to load first, so that we can add a `package.loaders` which draws from the module database\.

 #### Original licensing

-A library for interfacing with SQLite3 databases.
+A library for interfacing with SQLite3 databases\.

-Copyright (C) 2011-2016 Stefano Peluchetti.
-All rights reserved.
+Copyright \(C\) 2011\-2016 Stefano Peluchetti\.
+All rights reserved\.

-Features, documentation and more: http://www.scilua.org .
+Features, documentation and more: http://www\.scilua\.org \.

 This file is part of the LJSQLite3 library, which is released under the MIT
-license: full text in file LICENSE.TXT in the library's root folder.
+license: full text in file LICENSE\.TXT in the library's root folder\.

 ### imports

-We'll wrap this whole thing in a ``do`` block so local upvalues disappear.
+We'll wrap this whole thing in a `do` block so local upvalues disappear\.

-Instead of ``return``ing a module, we'll bind everything to a local variable ``sqlayer``.
-Once everything is constructed, we will assign it the global name ``sql`` and set ``sqlayer`` to nil.
+Instead of `return`ing a module, we'll bind everything to a local variable `sqlayer`\.
+Once everything is constructed, we will assign it the global name `sql` and set `sqlayer` to nil\.

 ```lua
 local sqlayer = {}